retobuergisser/homepage/content/authors/admin/_index.md

 I am Postdoctoral Researcher at the Department of Political Science, University of Zurich.
 I hold a Ph.D. from the European University Institute and have been a postdoctoral researcher at the University of Bern.

 My main research interests lie in the fields of political economy, comparative politics, and political behavior.
 I am particularly interested in the the politics of welfare state reforms, social, fiscal, and environmental policy preferences, technological change, and growth models.
 In my Ph.D., I have studied the politics of welfare state recalibration in Continental and Southern Europe over the last three decades.
-Currently, I am part of the ERC Welfare Priorities and the NORFACE TECHNO project.
+Currently, I am also part of the [ERC Welfare Priorities](www.welfarepriorities.eu) and the NORFACE TECHNO project.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/CV_RetoBuergisser_Jan2021.pdf" "newtab" >}}CV{{< /staticref >}}.